sokrypton/ColabDesign/af/README.md

 - **02May2022** - The `design.py` code has been split up into multiple python files under `src/`

 ### setup
-- **WARNING**: `af_backprop` installs a custom version of `alphafold`, so if already have `alphafold` installed, you may want to install within a new python/conda environment to avoid clashes.
+- **WARNING**: `af_backprop` installs a custom version of `alphafold`, so if already have `alphafold` installed, you may want to install within a new python/conda environment to avoid breaking existing projects.
 ```bash
 pip install git+https://github.com/sokrypton/af_backprop.git
 pip install git+https://github.com/sokrypton/ColabDesign.git@beta